-Parent: Please complete the following recruiter or an institution of higher ed ng only if you do not want your child's information released to a military ucation without your prior consent.
+Parent: Please complete the following only if recruiter or an institution of higher education w you do not want your child's information released to a military rithout your prior consent.

 I, parent of (student's name),

 $\square$ do

 $\square$ do not

-give the district permission to release institutions of higher education upon t my child's name, address, and telephone number to a military recruiter of their request.
+give the district permission to release my child's institutions of higher education upon their reque s name, address, and telephone number to a military recruiter or est.

 Parent signature Date